mojocatgames/ffmpeg-experiment/README.md

 #Note

 This proof of concept has only been tested on my Acer 3810T running Ubuntu 11.04.
+Most likely works on Mac.

 It uses ffmpeg settings that lean towards slower / higher quality.
 Tweaks will probably be necessary for large scale processing.